onkelbeh/HomeAssistantRepository/README.md

 * https://github.com/home-assistant/core/blob/dev/requirements_all.txt and
 * https://github.com/home-assistant/core/blob/dev/homeassistant/package_constraints.txt

-You should take a look in `/etc/homeassistant/deps/` from time to time, I do this after every upgrade, if it's not empty, install the missing package, emtpy this directory, restart Home Assistant, if it's still downloaded, possibly the wrong (mostly too new) version of a component or a library is installed. `eix`, `/etc/portage/package.accept_keywords` and `--autounmask=y` are your friends.
+You should take a look in `/etc/homeassistant/deps/` from time to time, I do this after every upgrade, if it is not empty, install the missing package, emtpy this directory, restart Home Assistant, if it is still downloaded, possibly the wrong (mostly too new) version of a component or a library is installed. `eix`, `/etc/portage/package.accept_keywords` and `--autounmask=y` are your friends.
 You should not unmask too much, and think about the next releases when you unmask packages.

 ## Sources Missing, older release tags
 Some packages with missing or hidden older releases have been [forked](https://github.com/onkelbeh?tab=repositories) after the originating author has been queried and notified.
 I did not touch any source, no changes except of adding the missing release tags have been made.
 I used these forks ONLY for generating consitent sources.
 If patches are needed, they will be applied during the compile process.
-As soon as another usable release will be available, I'll swap the `SRC_URI` back to Pypi, the original Github or wherever it should come from.
+As soon as another usable release will be available, I'll swap the `SRC_URI` back to
+PyPI, the original GitHub or wherever it should come from.
 For every fork in use I have an open ticket at [git.edevau.net](https://git.edevau.net/onkelbeh/HomeAssistantRepository/issues).
 Please drop me a [note](https://github.com/onkelbeh/HomeAssistantRepository/issues) if you find a valid origin or something wrong.

 ## Other things
 Aside from Home Assistant's stuff this repo contains some Ebuilds I use with my Home Assistant, some have to be explicitly mentioned: